poidl/elephancy/README.md

 ##### Backend and server-side frontend

 Both are written in Go.
-In the project root, run
+In the folder `/binary`, run

 ```
+cd binary
 go build
-./elephancy
+./binary
 ```

 Open http://localhost:8080/ in a browser.